aterleto/jedis/README.md

 Internally, the connection provider uses a [configurable circuit breaker implementation](https://resilience4j.readme.io/docs/circuitbreaker) to determine when to fail over.
 In this configuration, we've set a sliding window size of 10 and a failure rate threshold of 50%.
 This means that a failover will be triggered if 5 out of any 10 calls to Redis fail.

-Once you've configured and created a `MultiClusterPooledConnectionProvider`, you can build a `UnifiedJedis` instance for your application, passing in the provider:
+Once you've configured and created a `MultiClusterPooledConnectionProvider`, instantiate a `UnifiedJedis` instance for your application, passing in the provider you just created:

 ```java
 UnifiedJedis jedis = new UnifiedJedis(provider);
 ```

-You can now use this `UnifiedJedis` instance, and your application will fail over if necessary.
+When you use this `UnifiedJedis` instance to communicate with Redis, your application will be able to fail over automatically, when necessary.
 In this example, if `redis-east.example.com` becomes unavailable, the application will then connect to and use `redis-west.example.com`.
-If, at a subsequent time, `redis-east.example.com` comes back online, the application will continue to communicate solely with `redis-west.example.com`.
-Only if the application is restarted will it attempt to reconnect to `redis-east.example.com`.

 We recommend testing your specific failover scenarios to ensure that this behavior meets your application's requirements.
+For more configuration options and examples, see the complete [Jedis failover docs](docs/failover.md).

 ## Documentation